 Don’t just post content, invite members of your Community to participate in the narrative.
 Share open questions, ask for input, and involve members in decisions, such as dates for Q&A spotlights.

-Micro-communities / layers of identity
+Micro-communities / layers of identity:

-Real-time connection
+Real-time connection:

 Time-bound posts create urgency, and promote return visits.
 Run snap contests, or a Q&A session with a mystery guest.

-Authenticity over aesthetic
+Authenticity over aesthetic:

 Unfiltered content will always be more popular than hyper-produced posts.
 This is why your Ambassadors are such a key resource within your Community.